boldflight/BibleConverter/test_EPUB/output/1kings.md

 ### Rehoboam’s Reign over Judah

 [21] Now Rehoboam son of Solomon ruled in Judah.
-He was forty-one years old when he became king and he ruled for seventeen years in Jerusalem, the city the Lord chose from all the tribes of Israel to be his home.
+He was forty-one years old when he became king and he ruled for seventeen years in Jerusalem, the city the **Lord** chose from all the tribes of Israel to be his home.
 His mother was an Ammonite woman named Naamah.
-[22] Judah did evil in the sight of the Lord.
+[22] Judah did evil in the sight of the **Lord**.
 They made him more jealous by their sins than their ancestors had done.
 [23] They even built for themselves high places, sacred pillars, and Asherah poles on every high hill and under every green tree.
 [24] There were also male cultic prostitutes in the land.
-They committed the same horrible sins as the nations that the Lord had driven out from before the Israelites.
+They committed the same horrible sins as the nations that the **Lord** had driven out from before the Israelites.
 [25] In King Rehoboam’s fifth year, King Shishak of Egypt attacked Jerusalem.
-[26] He took away the treasures of the Lord’s temple and of the royal palace; he took everything, including all the golden shields that Solomon had made.
+[26] He took away the treasures of the **Lord**’s temple and of the royal palace; he took everything, including all the golden shields that Solomon had made.
 [27] King Rehoboam made bronze shields to replace them and assigned them to the officers of the royal guard who protected the entrance to the royal palace.
-[28] Whenever the king visited the Lord’s temple, the royal guard carried them and then brought them back to the guardroom.
+[28] Whenever the king visited the **Lord**’s temple, the royal guard carried them and then brought them back to the guardroom.
 [29] The rest of the events of Rehoboam’s reign, including his accomplishments, are recorded in the scroll called the Annals of the Kings of Judah.
 [30] Rehoboam and Jeroboam were continually at war with each other.
 [31] Rehoboam passed away and was buried with his ancestors in the City of David.
 His mother was an Ammonite named Naamah.
 His son Abijah replaced him as king.